 In general, we recommend switching foods often, anyway.
 It provides a more diverse, complete diet for your feline and may help prevent food allergies.

 4. Help Your Cat Maintain a Healthy Weight

-Obesity can cause constipation as well, as it can make the intestines inflamed.
+A side effect of obesity can be constipation, as it causes a chronic inflammatory state.
 When they are inflamed, the bowels may not work correctly, which can cause constipation and other problems.
-If your cat is obese or overweight, work with your vet to bring your cat’s weight down to an average level.
+If your cat is obese or overweight, work with your vet to bring your cat’s weight down to a healthy level.
 This can be done with the use of weight management food and exercise.
 You may also need to limit the amount of food your cat eats if you aren’t already.

 5. Decrease Stress

-If your cat has other symptoms of extreme stress, your vet may recommend medications.
-These include hiding, inappropriate urination, a change in appetite, lethargy, and excessive meowing.
+If your cat has other signs of extreme stress, your vet may recommend medications.
+These include hiding, inappropriate urination, a change in appetite, obsessive grooming, and excessive meowing.

 6. Increase Their Fiber Intake